top of page

 Conversational AI does not:

-• fully replicate human understanding or judgement
+• Fully replicate human understanding or judgement

-• work reliably without well-structured information sources
+• Work reliably without well-structured information sources

-• remove the need for oversight and governance
+• Remove the need for oversight and governance

-• eliminate the need for human support in complex or sensitive situations
+• Eliminate the need for human support in complex or sensitive situations

 Without careful design, conversational systems can quickly lose user trust if responses appear inaccurate or unhelpful.

-3.5 Where Conversational AI Creates Benefits in Practice
+3.6 Benefits in Practice

 Conversational AI can deliver several benefits that matter to leaders, particularly in service-intensive environments.